 Target Platform: PC (other potential platforms will be evaluated after crowdfunding)

-Targeted crowdfunding campaign start date: TBA
+Targeted crowdfunding campaign start date:

 Targeted, first playable (pre-alpha) build release date: TBA